minhhung96966/AWS-DVA-C02/README.md

 - SGs are stateful.
   - Only one inbound rule is needed.
   - They see traffic and response as the same thing.
+- SGs have a hidden implicit **Deny**.
+  - Anything that is not allowed in the rule set for the SG is implicitly denied.
+- SG cannot explicit deny anything (only ALLOW or Implicit DENY).
+  - Can't block specific bad actors.
+  - NACLs are used in conjunction with SGs to do explicit denys.
+- Security Groups apply to just instances, not the whole subnet.
 - Understand AWS logical resources so they're not limit to IP traffic only.
   - Can have a source and destination referencing the instance and not the IP.
 - Default SG is created in a VPC to allow all traffic.
   - Does so by referencing itself.
 Anything this SG is attached to is matched by this rule.
-- SGs have a hidden implicit **Deny**.
-  - Anything that is not allowed in the rule set for the SG is implicitly denied.
-- SG cannot explicit deny anything.
-  - NACLs are used in conjunction with SGs to do explicit denys.

-#### 1.5.7.1.
+#### 1.5.8.1.
 SGs vs NACL

 - NACLs are used when products cannot use SGs, e.g. NAT Gateways.
 - NACLs are used when adding explicit deny, such as bad IPs or bad actors.